innoq/naveed/README.md

-mainly an HTTP-to-SMTP bridge, but allowing for user preferences
+HTTP-to-SMTP bridge for arbitrary providers to send e-mail notifications based on user preferences

 > Navid (نوید), also spelled Naveed, is a Persian name meaning "bearer of good
 > news" or "best wishes".